Burke, Vermont: Geography

 According to the United States Census Bureau, the town has a total area of 88.1 sqkm, of which 87.8 sqkm is land and 0.4 sqkm, or 0.40%, is water.

 Burke is bordered by the towns of Lyndon and Kirby to the south, Victory to the southeast, East Haven to the northeast, Newark to the north, and Sutton to the west.
 U.S. Route 5 runs through the western part of the town, connecting Lyndonville to the south with Barton and Newport to the north.
 Vermont Route 5A leaves US-5 in the village of West Burke, leading north past Lake Willoughby to Derby.
 Vermont Route 114 runs through East Burke, leading north to Island Pond and south to US-5 in Lyndonville.

 The highest point in town is Burke Mountain, at 997 m.

 Climate

-A weather station in a frost hollow along the West Branch of the Passumpsic River recorded temperatures and precipitation data during the 20th century.
-The temperatures run a few degrees colder than surrounding stations.
+According to the Köppen Climate Classification system, Burke has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
+The hottest temperature recorded in Burke was 98 F on July 19, 1953, while the coldest temperature recorded was -41 F on February 2–3, 1962.